Package 'tlm'

 type

-character indicating the type of plot for the fitted model.
-If "original" (default), the fitted model is plotted in the original space of the variables; if "transformed", the fitted model is plotted in the transformed space of the variables (where the model has been fitted); if "diagnosis", a model diagnostics plot is shown.
+For plot.tlm, character indicating the type of plot for the fitted model.
+If "original" (default), the fitted model is plotted in the original space of the variables.
+If "diagnosis", a model diagnostics plot is shown.
+If "transformed", the fitted model is plotted in the transformed space of the variables (where the model has been fitted).
+Resulting plots under "transformed" should not be reported (see Details below).

 observed

-logical indicating whether the observations should be added to the plot.
-Assumed to be FALSE if x is categorical.
+For plot.tlm, logical indicating whether the observations are shown in the plot.
+Assumed to be FALSE if the explanatory variable of interest is categorical.
 Default is FALSE.

 level